sgiehl/piwik-plugin-FlagCounter/README.md

   - showcountryode: show country codes (default 0)
   - font: font family to use
   - fontsize: font size to use (between 2 and 30; default 12)
+  - fontcolor: font color to use (rgb value; default 0,0,0)
 - Generates a transparent PNG image showing the flag icons and their total hits
 - Generates simple HTML to be included as iframe